PyRigi/PyRigi/doc/math/graph_theory.md

 :::{prf:definition} 2-tree
 :label: def-2-tree

-A graph is a _2-tree_ if it can be obtained from a single edge by a seuqence of 2-dimensional 0-extensions on adjacent vertices only.
+A graph is a _2-tree_ if it can be obtained from a single edge by a sequence of 2-dimensional 0-extensions on adjacent vertices only.

 :::